 Cope in your usual environment (focusing on supportive, palliative, end-of-life care)

 Correctly use inhaler techniques for your medicine delivery systems

 Cope with other conditions you have and the medicines you use

 Key points about pulmonary emphysema

 Pulmonary emphysema is a chronic lung condition.
-It’s often part of COPD, a group of lung diseases that cause airflow blockage and breathing problems.
+It’s part of COPD, a group of lung diseases that cause airflow blockage and breathing problems.

 It develops very slowly over time.
 It’s most often caused by smoking.

 It causes shortness of breath that often gets worse with activity and many other symptoms, such as wheezing, cough, anxiety, and heart problems.